anhinga/2020-julia-drafts/README.md

 ---

-Then I was using Julia in my explorations of interpreting monocrome images as matrices and performing matrix multiplication of those matrices and then visualizing the result.
+Then I was using Julia in my explorations of **interpreting monocrome images as matrices** and **performing matrix multiplication of those matrices** and then visualizing the result.

-That happened initially in October, and then in December 2020 and January 2021 I started to use Julia Jupyter notebooks, see https://github.com/anhinga/julia-notebooks and, in particular, https://github.com/anhinga/julia-notebooks/tree/main/images-as-matrices for some of my experimental results.
+That happened initially in October, and then in December 2020 and January 2021 I started to use **Julia Jupyter notebooks**, see https://github.com/anhinga/julia-notebooks and, in particular, https://github.com/anhinga/julia-notebooks/tree/main/images-as-matrices for some of my experimental results.